ruebot/arxivdaleascii/README.md

 ### Contributing

 I'm not an expert here.
 If you know of a better way to do it, please contribute!
+It can even be something as simple as adding sites to the site text file.

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo)
 2. Do something awesome!